Sidewalk: Health

 Since residents of neighborhoods with sidewalks are more likely to walk, they tend to have lower rates of cardiovascular disease, obesity, and other health issues related to sedentary lifestyles.
 Also, children who walk to school have been shown to have better concentration.

 Social uses

-Some sidewalks may be used as social spaces with sidewalk cafes, markets, or busking musicians, as well as for parking for a variety of vehicles including cars, motorbikes and bicycles.
+Some sidewalks may be used as social spaces with sidewalk cafés, markets, or busking musicians, as well as for parking for a variety of vehicles including cars, motorbikes and bicycles.
 Sidewalk surfing was often used in the early 1960s to describe skateboarding.)

 Construction

 Contemporary sidewalks are most often made of concrete in North America, while tarmac, asphalt, brick, stone, slab and (increasingly) rubber are more common in Europe.
 Different materials are more or less friendly environmentally: pumice-based trass, for example, when used as an extender is less energy-intensive than Portland cement concrete or petroleum-based materials such as asphalt or tar-penetration macadam.
 Multi-use paths alongside roads are sometimes made of materials that are softer than concrete, such as asphalt.

+Some sidewalks may be built like a Meandering Sidewalk.
+The meandering sidewalk is the wavy sidewalk that veers back and forth at the side of the road, no matter how straight the street.
+These sidewalks are common in North America and are used to break up the monotonous alignments of city blocks.